JeroenvO/html5-timepicker/README.md

 centerX, centerY -> define a custom center position for the timepicker.
 The center of the canvas is default animationStep    -> number of drawings to animate the handler to its position default is 5, so 50ms drawInterval     -> number of milliseconds between drawing. default is 10ms = 100hz.
-The real speed depends on the browser and computer.
+The real speed depends on the browser and computer. scale			 -> set the scale of the timepicker.
+This is the number of pixels the arcs for minutes and hours is thick.
+The alarms app uses 40px.
+When not set, it adapts to the canvas size: scale = smallest_side / 10.

 to set options after creating the timePicker use these functions.
 [name].setTime([hours],[minutes]) to set the time